junyeong-Cho/Graphic-Simulator/README.md

-# CS250 Class Project
+# CS250 Assignments

-For the class project you will make a graphics demo program that showcases all the topics discussed in the course.
+For the class assignments you will make a series of graphics demo programs that showcases all the topics discussed in the course.

-The demo will showcase all the topics and should have an intuitive way to pick which topic to view.

-Each topic should have applicable sliders and/or modifiers to play around with the parameters which affect the topic.
+Each topic will have applicable sliders and/or modifiers to play around with the parameters which affect the topic.

 The topics will be presented and implemented with OpenGL.

 This will be a cross platform targeting Windows & Web platforms as a minimum and possibly the Ubuntu & Mac platforms.

-Your demo must show off the following topics
+Your topics include but are not limited to:

 1. Procedural Geometric Modeling
 	- Plane, Cube, Sphere, Torus, Cylinder, and Cone